Lam Research Software Engineer Salary in San Francisco Bay Area | $100K-$158K+ | Levels.fyi

 The median Software Engineer compensation in San Francisco Bay Area package at Lam Research totals $158K per year.
-View the base salary, stock, and bonus breakdowns for Lam Research's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, equity, and bonus breakdowns for Lam Research's total compensation packages.
+Last updated: 10/2/2025

 Company